-You probably didn’t heat it to the right temperature.
+You probably didn't heat it to the right temperature.
 You can fix this by putting the fudge back into the pan with 1 cup of water on medium-low heat.
-Stir until the fudge dissolves, bring to a boil and STOP stirring.
-Cook the fudge until it reaches 115C° (237F°) then turn off the heat and let it cool before you start beating your fudge.
-Once the mixture starts to lose its shine you can pour it back into a prepared cake pan and let it set in the fridge for a few hours.
+Stir until the fudge dissolves, bring to a boil, and STOP stirring.
+Cook the fudge until it reaches 115C° (237F°), then turn off the heat and let it cool before you start beating your fudge.
+Once the mixture starts to lose its shine, you can pour it back into a prepared cake pan and set it in the fridge for a few hours.

 Maybe you've overcooked or overmixed the mixture.
 You can try to save your fudge with the method mentioned in the previous question.

 More Easter recipes you will love